-The consultation process applies to Stage One and Two of the EIS process.
-This approach aimed to provide multiple opportunities for both targeted stakeholders and the wider community to participate and comment on the NGBR Project.
+The consultation process for the NGBR Project EIS and AEIS aimed to provide multiple opportunities for both targeted stakeholders and the wider community to participate and comment on the NGBR Project.
 Specific consultation activities and communication tools are depicted in Figure 3-1.
 The following sections describe these activities and tools, and supporting consultation collateral is contained in Appendices A to E.